cpat-blog-team/cpat-blog-bff/README.md

 </a>

 # CPAT Blog BFF (backend-for-frontend)
-The back end for a blogging web app to foster growth amongst the IBM CPAT team via the sharing of information.
+The back end for a blogging web app to foster growth amongst the IBM CPAT team.
+The CPAT Blog project provides a platform for knowledge sharing.

 ## Getting Started / Installation Instructions